ccwang002/cptac3-gbm-analysis/201901_locate_discovery_data/README.md

 ### `notebooks`
 1. `locate_discovery_samples.Rmd`: Find the GDC UUIDs of the discovery samples.
 2. `genome_data_local_availability.Rmd`: Check the genomic data availability on the lab servers.
+3. `generate_gdc_vcf_manifest.Rmd`: Generate the GDC manifest of raw and annotated VCFs of the discovery samples.